sirishacyd/cmpe202_individual-project/README.md

 ## Part 1

-The primary problem to solve is reading credit card records from a CSV file, verifying the validity of the credit card numbers, and creating instances of the appropriate credit card classes based on the card type.
+The primary problem to solve is reading credit card records from a file, verifying the validity of the credit card numbers, and creating instances of the appropriate credit card classes based on the card type.

 The secondary problems are:

 - Identifying the card type based on the credit card number.
-Creating the appropriate credit card class dynamically.
+- Creating the appropriate credit card class dynamically.
 - To solve these problems, we can use the following design patterns:

 Factory Method Pattern: We can create a CreditCardFactory class that encapsulates the logic for creating instances of the appropriate credit card classes based on the card type.
 The factory method will take the card type as input and return an instance of the corresponding credit card class.
 This pattern allows for the decoupling of object creation from the client code and provides a consistent interface for creating credit card objects.